 What factors affect auto insurance rates?

 Actuaries aim to determine the most accurate and fair car insurance premiums.
 Some influences include:

 - Driving record

 Don't worry—your car insurance rate isn't static.

 Not only is being a safe driver important for obvious reasons, but it enables you to have a lower premium.
 Know that through the many changes of your life, your rates may change.
 GEICO wants to reward you with cheap car insurance for your improved driving record, your car's safety features, and other safe behaviors on the road.
-Get a free car insurance quote or view your policy regularly to see how much you can save.
+Get a free car insurance quote or view your policy regularly to see how much you could save.